 Undergraduates: If you're just getting started, choose from one of three programs:

-- Nutrition and Dietetics Concentration - Academy of Nutrition and Dietetics didactic courses with internship to follow for students interested in becoming a registered dietitian
+- Nutrition and Dietetics Concentration - Didactic academic courses with a post-graduate dietetic internship for students interested in becoming a registered dietitian

-- Coordinated Program in Dietetics Concentration - Academy of Nutrition and Dietetics didactic courses coordinated with supervised practice for students interested in becoming a registered dietitian
+- Coordinated Program in Dietetics Concentration - Didactic academic courses coordinated with supervised practice for students interested in becoming a registered dietitian

 - Nutrition and Wellness Concentration - Nutrition major for students who do not plan to become a registered dietitian